-subaward An award provided by a pass-through entity to a subrecipient for the subrecipient to carry out part of a Federal award received by the pass-through entity.
-It does not include payments to a contractor or normanta to an individual that is a handisian, of a contractor or payments to an individual that is a beneficiary of a Federal program.
+Section 95 Lists Issued 12/12/16 05 Glossary 145 of 163 Topic Page subaward An awa rd prov ided by a pass s-through n entity to a a subred cipien it for the subrecipient to carry out part of a Federal award received by the pass-through entity.
+It does not include payments to a contractor or payments to an individual that is a beneficiary of a Federal program.
 A subaward may be provided through any form of legal agreement, including an agreement that the passthrough entity considers a contract.